SahashRaee/Machine_Learning_Concepts_and_Implementation/Machine_Learning_Tools/README.md

-# My Ultimate Tech Toolbox
+#  Tech Toolbox

-Here’s a curated list of the tools and resources that support my tech journey.
-From development to testing and database management, these are the essentials I rely on to get the job done efficiently.  🙌 Dive in and explore the tools that enhance my workflow.
+Here’s a list of the tools and resources to support you during your journey of machine learning.
+From development to testing and database management, these are the essentials that are required.  🙌 Dive in and explore the tools that enhance workflow.

 ## 01. Visual Studio Code